- Competitive Analysis

 - Too many redirects

 - Using the synchronous version of a script

 - Too many plugins

-- Viewport isn’t configured and content isn’t sized to viewport
+- The viewport isn’t configured and content isn’t sized to the viewport

 - Too-small font sizes